-Then someone mentioned checking out IKEA.
-And while IKEA can be a bit overwhelming (all of those pieces and endless assembly!)
-I stumbled upon the BRIMNES line and KNEW it was just what we were looking for.
-Like a lot of IKEA products, the pieces we selected are part of a larger customizable series of small and large wardrobes, chests, and more.
+Then Rebecca mentioned checking out IKEA.
+And while IKEA can be a bit overwhelming (all those pieces and endless assembly!), one look at the BRIMNES line and I KNEW it was just what we were looking for.
+Like a lot of IKEA products, the pieces we selected are part of a larger customizable series of wardrobes, chests, and more.
 But I was pleasantly surprised to find the series offered us just what we needed in the form of a mid-height cabinet with solid doors, a simple aesthetic and best of all, within our budget.

 The cabinets have been the perfect solution for us to help keep toys in a designated area, and more generally, allow our home to feel tidy (and tidy is most definitely different than clean so I’ll save the sentiment for a different day!).
 Below are some of my thoughts on the cabinets and why we love them so much!
 And to be crystal clear this is not a sponsored post by any means.
 I’m one small fish in a sea of many to IKEA.
 I simply love these cabinets and am happy to share why in hopes they might make a difference in your home too.